sugiyama-hebbs/v9.1/script/target/readme_version.txt

 9.4 experiment version (identical to 9.292, just rename to avoid mixing with test versions)

 9.5 experiment version (identical to 9.2810, just rename to avoid mixing with test versions)

+9.6 experiment version
+    modified from 9.4, mostly (but not limited to) familiarization, especially for solving a problem of drifting that is likely due to target jumping & clamping